Toldy/swift-time-ago/README.md

 # swift-time-ago
-Date formating like "x times ago" written in Swift This project is a swift version of <a href=https://github.com/nikilster/NSDate-Time-Ago>NSDate-Time-Ago</a>
+Date formating like "x times ago" written in Swift

+This project is a reformatted swift version of <a href=https://github.com/nikilster/NSDate-Time-Ago>NSDate-Time-Ago</a>

 ## Date Format
  < 1 minute &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; =  &nbsp; "Just now"